-Because of her activism, the Taliban in an assassination attempt, shot Yousafzai and two other school girls.
+Because of her activism, the Taliban in an assassination attempt shot Yousafzai and two other school girls.
 She eventually survived the bullet to her head, although hospitalized in an unconscious state in a critical condition.

 Also, she became the recipient of Pakistan’s first National Youth Peace Prize in 2012.
-The Oscar-shortlisted documentary “He Named Me Malala”, she was featured in, in 2015.
+The Oscar-shortlisted documentary “He Named Me Malala”, was featured in, in 2015.

 Malala Yousafzai was awarded honorary Canadian citizenship in 2017.
 And addressed the House of Commons of Canada, at that time, was the youngest person to do.

-Margaret Thatcher (1925 – 2013), who became know as “The Iron Lady” for her leadership style, served as Britain’s first female prime minister (from 1979 to 1990).
-She was also Leader of the Conservative Party from 1975 to 1990.
+Margaret Thatcher (1925 – 2013), who became known as “The Iron Lady” for her leadership style, served as Britain’s first female prime minister (from 1979 to 1990).
+She was also the Leader of the Conservative Party from 1975 to 1990.
 Her implemented policies as Prime Minister came to be known as Thatcherism.

 Marie Curie (1867 – 1934), was born in Poland as Maria Salomea Skłodowska, and became a naturalized French citizen.

 She became the first woman to win a Nobel Prize.
-She has been awarded the Nobel prize twice, being the fist person (male or female) to do so.
+She has been awarded the Nobel prize twice, being the first person (male or female) to do so.
 She has won the Nobel Prize in two different scientific fields, Physics and Chemistry.

 Her Currie family has won five Nobel Prizes.
 In addition, she has the distinction of being the first woman of becoming a professor at the University of Paris.